 According to Boyajian’s personal website, he does not actually make matches for Gayquation clients himself.
 Instead, he offers his matchmaking services privately outside of the site — effectively as competition for his own company.

 The way it stands, the only thing Boyajian’s company is matching with its 30or30 campaign, is the religious right.

 Bil Browning is a long-time gay activist and writer.
-He is the founder and Editor-In-Chief of The Bilerico Project.
+He is the founder and publisher of The Bilerico Project.
 He is an established conference speaker and regularly appears on news stations like CNN, MSNBC, FOX or NPR.
 He has been featured prominently on the front page of the New York Times and his work is regularly discussed across the country.